J4ve/cccs106-projects/mod6_labs/README.md

 4. **Weather Data Caching and Offline Mode**
    - **Description**: The app now saves weather data to your computer so you can still see the last result even when your internet cuts out.
 Every time you search for a city's weather or check the forecast, the app stores that information in a cache folder as JSON files.
 Each file includes a timestamp showing when the data was saved.
 If your internet connection drops or the API fails to respond, the app automatically pulls up the cached version instead of showing an error.
 You'll see an orange banner at the top that says "Offline Mode - Showing cached data" along with a message telling you when that data was last updated, like "5 minutes ago" or "2 hours ago."
 The cache expires after 30 minutes by default, but if you're offline, the app will still serve expired cache rather than leave you with nothing.
 It works for both current weather and the 5-day forecast, so you're covered either way.

-   - **Why I chose this feature**: I got tired of seeing error messages every time my internet hiccuped.
-It felt wasteful.
-The app had already fetched the data once, so why throw it away and force another request?
-Real apps don't do that.
-They remember what you looked at.
-I wanted to make the app more resilient and realistic.
-Plus, I was curious about how caching actually works.
-I'd heard the term thrown around in class, but I'd never built it myself.
-This seemed like the perfect chance to learn file I/O, timestamp management, and graceful error handling all at once.
-It would also make the app feel more professional and polished, like something you'd actually want to use every day.
+   - **Why I chose this feature**: Error messages every time my internet hiccuped felt wasteful.
+The app already fetched the data once, why throw it away?
+Real apps remember what you looked at.
+Plus, I'd heard about caching but never built it myself.
+Good chance to learn timestamps and error handling.

    - **Implementation Details**:
      - Created a new `cache.py` module with a `WeatherCache` class that handles all caching logic